lindngo/pm-job-listings/README.md

 # Product Management (PM) Job Listings Analysis

 ## Overview
 As I have been job searching for product positions, I was curious on how I could better optimize my resume to fit the keywords, phrases, and qualifications that companies are looking for.
 I began parsing through PM listings on LinkedIn to compile an Excel sheet of position names, job descriptions, and qualifications.
+I mainly focused on entry level PM roles based in Seattle, WA.
 With Python, I used pandas and sklearn to perform K-Means and Agglomerative Clustering to better understand what common similarities stretch across these listings.

 ## Dataset
 https://github.com/lindngo/product-management/blob/main/jds.csv